Boerseth/graphmaker/README.md

 ```
 $ python3 graph_maker.py <input-file> <output-file> <fourier-order> <scaling-factor>
 ```
-which scales the number of sample points along the curve up or down from the default.
+which scales the number of sample points along the curve up or down from the default, which is 1.
 A scaling factor smaller than 1 will lead to quicker run times, whereas numbers larger than 1 may result in better detail.